WellHub tries, tastes and tests products we recommend. When you buy through our links, we may earn a commission. Learn more >

 pros and cons of gluten free

-Gluten Free Meal Delivery Pros
+Gluten-free Meal Delivery Pros

-Gluten Free Meal Delivery Cons
+Gluten-free Meal Delivery Cons

-Gluten Free doesn’t necessarily mean healthy
+Gluten-free doesn’t necessarily mean healthy

-Cost
+Cost vs Convenience

 A gluten-free diet means excluding foods that contain gluten.
 Gluten is a protein found in wheat and other grains such as rye, barley, oats.
 It means eating whole foods that don’t contain gluten.